D3lt4lph4/papers/docs/imagedetection/deformableconvolutionalnetworks.md

 ## Results

+The table below shows the results of various architecture with and without the deformable layers.
+As shown, the architecture with the deformable layers performs systematically better than the one without.

 Object detection results of deformable ConvNets v.s. plain ConvNets on COCO test-dev set.
-M denotes multi-scale testing, and B denotes iterative bounding box average in the table:
+M denotes multi-scale testing, and [B](https://arxiv.org/abs/1505.01749) denotes iterative bounding box average in the table:

 |method | backbone architecture | M | B | mAP@(0.5:0.95) | mAP@0.5 | mAP@(0.5:0.95) (small) | mAP@(0.5:0.95) (mid) | mAP@(0.5:0.95) (large) |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|